monikapande/Travel-with-Me/README.md

 # Travel-with-Me
-A travel based website in which you can book your ticket using Materialized.
+A travel based website in which you can book your ticket.
+I have used Materialize responsive front-end framework, CSS and Javascript.